-- (i) Software as a service (SaaS): provides different services and applications for clients to use over the Internet. - (ii) Platform as a service (PaaS): provides platforms or run-time environments to clients.
-It offers a wide variety of resources like databases and development environments with basic services to build and deploy clients' applications. - (iii)Infrastructure as a service (IaaS): provides infrastructure resources and allows for remote storage and applications' execution.
-At this level, the CSP takes care of the daily procedures of using and maintaining systems in the cloud.
+- (i) Software as a service (SaaS): offers clients diverse services and applications to use on the web. - (ii) Platform as a service (PaaS): provides cost effective platforms or run-time environments to clients.
+It offers a wide array of resources like databases and development environments with basic services to build and deploy clients' applications. - (iii) Infrastructure as a service (IaaS): provides infrastructure resources and allows for remote storage and applications' execution.

-The advantages of CC include reduced cost of ICT; flexible payment models such as "pay as you go" or pay per service; highly reliable/available services and resources; up-to-date tools to facilitate applications development; remote and location independent access; reduced ICT management responsibility; ability to handle unexpected higher or lower demands for resources (scale up or scale down); ability to share resources and costs across a large pool of clients and offers security mechanisms.
+Cloud Computing offers clients enormous benefits which include: reduced cost of ICT; flexible payment models such as "pay as you go" or pay per service; highly reliable/available services and resources; up-to-date tools to facilitate applications development; remote and location independent access; reduced ICT management responsibility; ability to handle unexpected higher or lower demands for resources (scale up or scale down); ability to share resources and costs across a large pool of clients and offers security mechanisms.
 CC solutions can support the simulation community through the following:

-- (i) Providing the computing platform and infrastructure for model builders to develop their models and/or to execute simulations and get results without the cost of ownership; - (ii) Providing the simulation software in a SaaS manner in which every software function is treated as service.
+- (i) Providing the computing platform and infrastructure for model builders to develop their models and/or to execute simulations and get results without the cost of ownership. - (ii) Providing the simulation software in a SaaS manner in which every software function is treated as service.